google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/analyze-runtime.markdown

   <tbody>
     <tr>
       <td data-th="Problem">Expensive style calculations affecting response or animation.</td>
-      <td data-th="Example">Any CSS property that changes an element's geometry, like it's width, height, or position; the browser has to check all other elements and redo the layout.</td>
+      <td data-th="Example">Any CSS property that changes an element's geometry, like its width, height, or position; the browser has to check all other elements and redo the layout.</td>
       <td data-th="Solution"><a href="fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing">Avoid CSS that triggers layouts.</a></td>
     </tr>
     <tr>
       <td data-th="Problem">Complex selectors affecting response or animation.</td>
-      <td data-th="Example">Nested selectors force the browser to know everything about all the other elements, parent and children.</td>
+      <td data-th="Example">Nested selectors force the browser to know everything about all the other elements, including parents and children.</td>
       <td data-th="Solution"><a href="fundamentals/performance/rendering/reduce-the-scope-and-complexity-of-style-calculations">Reference an element in your CSS with just a class.</a></td>
     </tr>
   </tbody>